Spaces that can be ordered effectively: virtually free groups and hyperbolicity: Introduction

 \subsection{Plan of the paper}

-In Section $2$ we discuss basic properties of the order ratio function and the order breakpoint, their relation to quasi-isometries, uniform mappings and the notion of "snakes".
+In Section $2$ we discuss basic properties of the order ratio function and the order breakpoint, their relation to quasi-isometries, uniform mappings and the notion of ``snakes''.

 In Section 3 we start with elementary examples of metric trees.
-We describe the asymptotic of the order ratio function for compositions of wedged sums of metric spaces.
+We describe the asymptotics of the order ratio function for compositions of wedged sums of metric spaces.
 As a particular case we characterise the values of $\mins$ of finite graphs.

 In Section 4 we study metric spaces and groups with small order breakpoint.
-The already mentioned Lemma \ref{le:notrayline} studies spaces with $\mins \le 2$.
-Its proof that uses a result of M.Kapovich about what is called $(R,\varepsilon)$ tripods is given in Appendix $B$.
+The already mentioned Lemma \ref{le:notrayline} studies spaces with $\mins = 2$.
+Its proof -- which uses a result of M.~Kapovich about what are called $(R,\varepsilon)$-tripods -- is given in Appendix $B$.
 The main goal of the section is to prove Theorem \ref{thm:girth4} and thus characterise groups with $\mins \le 3$.

-The goal of Section 5 is the proof of Theorem B. Since by a theorem of Bonk and Schramm \cite{bonkschramm} any $\delta$-hyperbolic space of bounded geometry can be quasi-isometrically imbedded to $\H^d$, taking in account Lemma \ref{le:qi} about quasi-isometric imbeddings, the main goal in the proof of Theorem \ref{thm:hyperbolicspace} is to prove it for an $(\varepsilon, \varepsilon)$-net of $\H^d$.
+The goal of Section 5 is the proof of Theorem B. Since by a theorem of Bonk and Schramm \cite{bonkschramm} any $\delta$-hyperbolic space of bounded geometry can be quasi-isometrically embedded into $\H^d$, taking in account Lemma \ref{le:qi} about quasi-isometric embeddings, the main goal in the proof of Theorem~B is to prove it for an $(\varepsilon, \varepsilon)$-net of $\H^d$.
 We do it by choosing an appropriate tiling of this space and considering a naturally associated tree; there is a family of {\it hierarchical orders} on this tree, and we choose any of these orders.
-While it is well-known that finite subsets of hyperbolic spaces can be well approximated by metric trees, we would like to stress that such approximation does not provide a priori any upper bound for order ratio function.
-We control the total length of piecewise-geodesic paths associated to this order by bounding the number of tiles that are visited by such paths (here we use bounds on cones of a path in a hyperbolic space, Lemma \ref{le:cone}), and bounding the number of visits (see Lemma \ref{lem:multiplicity}).
+While it is well-known that finite subsets of hyperbolic spaces can be well approximated by metric trees, we would like to stress that such an approximation does not provide a priori any upper bound for the order ratio function.
+We control the total length of piecewise-geodesic continuous paths associated to this order by bounding the number of tiles that are visited by such paths (here we use bounds on cones of a continuous path in a hyperbolic space, Lemma \ref{le:cone}), and bounding the number of visits (see Lemma \ref{lem:multiplicity}).

 In subsection \ref{Subsection:nothyperbolic} we study (not necessarily hyperbolic) families of metric spaces with bounded $\OR$.